-Starts in Umhlanga near Durban on the morning of the 20th November 2019.
-Participants should ideally overnight in Umhlanga on the night of the 19th November 2019 (this cost is not included).
+Starts in Umhlanga near Durban on the first morning of the tour.
+Participants should ideally overnight in Umhlanga on the night before the tour starts (this cost is not included).
 We are happy to arrange this accommodation.
-Tour ends in Johannesburg on the late afternoon of the 5th December 2019 in time for evening transcontinental flights.
+Tour ends in Johannesburg on the late afternoon of the last day of the tour in time for evening transcontinental flights.
 Please check with us before booking any flights.

 • All meals